Bumblebee – the basics

-Bumblebees do not die after stinging unlike honeybees.
+Bumblebees do not die after stinging, unlike honeybees.
 They can easily retract their stinger and sting again.
 So be alert and remove yourself from the area if stung once as another hit might happen.
 If stung more than once, this means that you have angered the bumblebee A LOT as they are the least aggressive bee kind.

 How to heal a bumblebee stung?

-A bumblebee stung usually creates swelling of the area, annoying itchiness and redness which lasts for a few hours.
+A bumblebee sting usually creates swelling of the area, annoying itchiness and redness which lasts for a few hours.
 This can appear straight after the accident or later on as a result of it.

 If an allergic reaction doesn’t occur medical treatment isn’t necessary.
 However, there are some measures that can be taken to prevent the uncomfortable effects of the sting.
-Depending on the area of the wound, there are different measures and timeframes they should be taken.
+Depending on the area of the wound, there are different measures and timeframes that should be taken.
 If stung near the eyes, you should react immediately as the area is extremely sensitive and the irritation can lead to an extremely unpleasant experience and even worse aftereffects.

 If the sting is on a non-sensitive area and you have no access to medication, there are some home remedies used in the old times that could help the healing of the wound.
 However, before we give them away, make sure you make the best choice for the situation you are in and do not take any risks with your own health.

-Home remedies for bee sting wound:
+Home remedies for bee sting wounds:

 The best and most effective of all home remedies is a cold compress.
 To do that, take a few cubes of ice or any frozen object from your freezer and wrap it in a towel.
 Then gently place it over the wound and hold for a few seconds until getting comfortable with the cold.
 Hold it on the skin for about 20 minutes straight after the sting to prevent itchiness and swelling.

 Another great remedy for stings is the cucumber.
-Simply cut a cucumber and press the inside to the wound.
+Simply cut cucumber and press the inside to the wound.
 The cucumber will strengthen the skin and will soothe the pain.

 Remember: If you feel any other symptoms from the above mentioned, and nothing works, and your condition is getting worse, do not hesitate to seek medical help.

-No matter how insignificant it might seem; bee sting could be dangerous and should not be neglected.
+No matter how insignificant it might seem; a bee sting could be dangerous and should not be neglected.